• Skip to secondary menu

 Fancy Pleats

 One can observe a lot of variation in the history of fancy pleats.
-These pleats come in all sorts of style and have the space for experimentation.
+These pleats come in all sorts of styles and have the space for experimentation.
 As a designer, you can create fancy pleats out of your imagination to give volume or texture to your clothing.
 There are several websites you can explore for inspiration while creating fancy pleats.

 9. Sari Pleats